Are they really so different?

 Outbound marketing is a challenge to execute well.
 The following are some of the disadvantages of utilizing an outbound marketing strategy.

 Outbound marketing usually comes at a bigger cost.
-Running ads, buying media space and cold calling are all pretty expensive.
+Running ads, buying media space, finding emails and cold calling are all pretty expensive.

 Even if you’ve paid for everything, there’s no assurance your target audience will respond to your ad the way you want them to.